Cholera Outbreaks

 Cholera Vaccines

-As of 2024, various cholera vaccines have been WHO-approved but remain in limited availability.
+As of September 2025, various cholera vaccines have been approved by the WHO but remain in limited availability globally.